GVK-Engine/day-002-stereo-depth-analysis/README.md

 ________________________________________

-## Why This Matters to the Industry
+## Why This Matters to the Industry.

 Waymo uses LiDAR as its primary ranging sensor and cameras for classification.
 They do not rely on stereo geometry for depth beyond close range.